RNA-FRETools/MASH-FRET/docs/transition-analysis/workflow.md

 - the absorbing state is any state having a different value than the degenerated states,
 - absorbing times [*t*<sub>abs</sub>](){: .math_var } are the dwell times [&Delta;*t<sub>j</sub>*](){: .math_var }.

-As time-binned data suffer from an absence of dwell times shorter than the time bin, dwell times are re-binned using a 10-time larger bin size.
+As time-binned data suffer from an absence of very short dwell times, dwell times are re-binned using a 10-time larger bin size.
-This minimizes the impact of this first histogram bin while preserving the overall shape.
+This minimizes the impact of this first histogram bins while preserving the overall shape.

 As histogram counts are discrete data, it is preferable to use discrete PH distributions (DPH) as models.
 Their probability density function depends on transition probabilties between degenerated states